 From Ariana’s Pride came Catherine and the Captain and finally, Diana and the Gypsy to complete the trilogy.

 My love of historical fiction/romance began with the Angelique series by Sergeanne Golon.
-Then I read Catherine by Anya Seton and I was hooked on the Lancasters.
+Then I read Katherine by Anya Seton and I was hooked on the Lancasters.

 Although I have not abandoned my love of history, I have since written contemporary and fantasy romance, graphic novels and illustrated children’s books.